-The system administrator backs up the vRealize Automation appliance by exporting or cloning the appliance.
+The system administrator backs up the vRealize Appliance by exporting or cloning the appliance.
 You can also copy configuration files to use to recreate the configuration that was in place at the time of the backup.

 Back up appliances by exporting or cloning them.

-As a best practice, back up your vRealize Automation appliance and databases on the same schedule.
+As a best practice, back up your Identity Appliance, vRealize Appliance, and databases on the same schedule.

 You can use the following methods to create backups.

 VMware vSphere Data Protection, to create backups of the entire appliance.